prasadingole/haproxy_tricks/README.md

 # Introduction

-This repository contains haproxy configuration scripts along with example.
-They are primarily intented to introduce the concepts.
-The configuration scripts were written based on available documentation.

-The repository is divided amongst directory containing all necessary projects needed to demonstrate usage.
+This repository contains haproxy configuration scripts along with example.The repository is divided into various haproxy usage.
+Each directory contains the necessary projects needed to demonstrate haproxy usage.

 ## Tech Stack

-- Express JS
+- Express JS - used to create rest apis / webapp used in example
 - Node Js
 - Docker